We Love to Dance

 In Dance 2, you’ll encounter more challenging patterns to the dances covered in Dance 1.
 You will work on improving your lead and follow skills and pay more attention to footwork, leg and hip action, rise & fall, posture, frame, and styling.
 Your technical abilities gain more definition.
 This class covers a lot of material and information so we encourage you to learn within this level for at least two years.
 Don’t worry about getting bored though – the patterns change from year to year to enhance your repertoire while solidifying your technique.

 Dance 3 is an Intermediate class that builds on a solid understanding of the dances learned in Dance 2, and you should be able to dance a variety of patterns with different partners easily.
 You should have the ability to dance most of the figures of each dance we cover in Dance 2 with:

-If you think you’re ready for Dance 3, please speak to your instructor or check out our Auditions page.
+If you think you’re ready for Dance 3, please speak to your instructor or check out our Advancement page.

 In Dance 3, your smooth dances (e.g., Waltz and Foxtrot) become more flowing with the introduction of continuity techniques, and your rhythm dances (e.g., Cha-Cha, Rumba) show more finesse.

 Have you completed Dance 3 a few times and are looking for a new challenge?

 Why not consider one of our specialty dances, such as West Coast Swing, or our International Program to take your dancing to the next level.
 Or share your love of dance with others and join one of our volunteer teams!